-Revealing specific links between good nutrition and good health has proven difficult – or has done until earlier this year, when a global team of world-leading scientists made a breakthrough in understanding how individuals react differently to the same diet.
+Revealing specific links between better nutrition and better health has proven difficult – or has done until early in 2020, when a global team of world-leading scientists made a breakthrough in understanding how individuals react differently to the same diet.

 On the back of that game-changer, the scientists developed a five-minute, simple-to-administer urine test able to capture a person’s unique ‘nutritional fingerprint’.
-By testing, then analysing the urine of study participants following specific diets, they were able to ascertain ‘healthy’ and ‘unhealthy’ metabolic patterns.
+By testing, then analysing the urine of study participants following specific diets, they found that they could ascertain ‘healthy’ and ‘unhealthy’ metabolic patterns.

 Scanning urine samples from large-scale survey populations for unhealthy patterns of metabolites, they were able to pinpoint those in need of dietary intervention.

-The findings show that with a simple, five-minute urine test, we can now predict with some accuracy those at risk of developing some of the world’s most costly lifestyle-related diseases, enabling early dietary intervention and disease prevention.
+The findings show that with a quick and simple urine test, we can now predict with some accuracy those at risk of developing some of the world’s most costly lifestyle-related diseases, enabling early dietary intervention and disease prevention.

 Same diet, different ‘nutritional fingerprints’